semrush/intergalactic/website/docs/patterns/keyboard-navigation/keyboard-navigation.md

 @## Focus OnClickwhen when there is a single control in the dropdown

-1. By clicking / pressing `Tab`, the trigger gains focus.
+1. By clicking/pressing `Tab`, the trigger gains focus.
-2. When you focus on trigger, `Enter` / `Space` opens a dropdown.
+2. When you focus on trigger, `Enter`/`Space` opens a dropdown.
 If the trigger opens a select/menu, you can also switch to popper by using the `↓` arrow.
 3. Pressing `Shift + Tab` closes the popper and returns focus to the trigger.
 4. Pressing `Esc` closes the dropdown, even if the focus was on the control inside the dropdown.
 After closing the dropdown, focus remains on the trigger.
 5. Clicking on the `Submit` control inside the dropdown closes it and returns focus to the trigger.